jhap1982/giveituruguay/2011/2011-09-11 - Parque Simón Bolívar, Bogotá, Colombia/README.md

 ## Setlist

-By the Way
+1. By the Way
-Monarchy of Roses
+2. Monarchy of Roses
-Charlie
+3. Charlie
-Under the Bridge
+4. Under the Bridge
-Ethiopia
+5. Ethiopia
-Can't Stop
+6. Can't Stop
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Throw Away Your Television
+8. Throw Away Your Television
-Otherside
+9. Otherside
-Factory of Faith
+10. Factory of Faith
-Right on Time
+11. Right on Time
-She's Only 18
+12. She's Only 18
-Look Around
+13. Look Around
-Californication
+14. Californication
-Higher Ground
+15. Higher Ground
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Parallel Universe
+17. Parallel Universe
-Give It Away
+19. Give It Away

 ## Notes